Copula Based Fusion of Clinical and Genomic Machine Learning Risk Scores for Breast Cancer Risk Stratification: Introduction

-In this study, we test whether combining clinical and genomic ML risk scores using copulas can improve five-year cancer-specific mortality prediction in the METABRIC cohort \citep{curtis2012,pereira2016}.
-We first built supervised ML models separately for clinical variables and high-dimensional mRNA expression, getting out-of-fold risk predictions for each patient.
-These predictions are then converted to values on the unit interval and used to fit Gaussian, Clayton, and Gumbel copulas, which represent different types of dependence.
-We assess the model's fit using a bootstrap-calibrated Cramér–von Mises test and utilize the best copula to define joint risk groups.
-Finally, we compare survival differences across groups defined by clinical-only, genomic-only, and copula-fused risk scores.
+In this study, we investigate whether combining clinical and gene-expression ML risk scores using copulas can provide useful prognostic structure for breast cancer risk stratification.
+Using the METABRIC cohort \cite{curtis2012,pereira2016}, we first build supervised ML models separately for clinical variables and high-dimensional mRNA expression, obtaining out-of-fold risk predictions for each patient.
+These predictions are then converted to values on the unit interval and used to fit Gaussian, Clayton, Gumbel, and Frank copulas, which represent different types of dependence.
+We assess each model's fit using a bootstrap-calibrated Cram\'{e}r--von Mises test with parameter re-estimation and use the best copula to define both a continuous fused risk score and joint risk groups.
+We compare survival differences across groups defined by clinical-only, gene-expression-only, and copula-fused risk scores, and supplement the Kaplan--Meier analysis with a competing-risks framework that accounts for non-cancer mortality.
+To examine transportability, we conducted an independent external evaluation in TCGA under a reduced harmonized specification.
+Because the cohorts differed in endpoint, predictor availability, gene coverage, and expression platform, this analysis evaluates the transferability of the score-fusion procedure rather than directly validating the richer primary METABRIC model.

-The primary aims of this study are: \begin{enumerate} \item To develop clinical and genomic machine learning risk scores for predicting five-year cancer-specific mortality in the METABRIC cohort. \item To model the joint dependence structure of these risk scores using parametric copulas from multiple families. \item To evaluate whether copula-based fusion improves patient stratification compared with using clinical or genomic scores independently. \item To identify clinically meaningful subgroups characterized by concordant or discordant clinical–genomic risk and to assess their survival outcomes. \end{enumerate}
+The primary aims of this study are: \begin{enumerate} \item To develop clinical and gene-expression machine learning risk scores for predicting five-year cancer-specific mortality in the METABRIC cohort. \item To model the joint dependence structure of these risk scores using parametric copulas from multiple families. \item To evaluate whether median-defined joint clinical and gene-expression score groups show statistically distinct long-term outcome patterns. \item To identify subgroups characterized by concordant or discordant clinical--gene-expression risk and to assess their survival outcomes. \item To externally evaluate the transportability of the copula-based fusion procedure in TCGA under a reduced harmonized predictor and endpoint specification. \end{enumerate} Throughout, we frame this study as methodological and exploratory: our goal is to develop and characterize an interpretable, dependence-aware fusion framework, not to establish a deployment-ready clinical tool.

-Our results demonstrate that copula-based modeling effectively captures the relationships between clinical and genomic ML risk scores, creating combined risk groups with improved survival separation compared to using either model alone.
-More generally, this approach demonstrates that copulas can be a valuable tool for combining various machine-learning predictors in biomedical risk modeling and personalized cancer care.